Actor-Relational Database Systems: A Manifesto: Evaluation

 By gradually increasing the number of concurrent workers, we study the effect of load on the benefits of asynchronicity observed above.
-We keep the work fixed to an order size of 32, corresponding to an order across 8 store sections and 4 items from each store section, and increase the number of workers, carts and customers in the experiment.
-Figures~\ref{fig:throughput:scalability} and~\ref{fig:latency:scalability} show the throughput and latency observed.
-While \textsf{sync} exhibits excellent throughput and latency scalability as we increase the number of workers, the throughput of \textsf{async} scales well until three workers and then degrades before roughly stabilizing.
-This is because at three workers the \texttt{Store\_Section} actors are close to full resource utilization (CPU core at ~88\%), maxing out at four workers and then becoming the bottleneck.
-The resulting effect of queuing can also be seen in the latency measurements, where the latency increases dramatically after four workers.
+We keep the work fixed to an order size of 32, corresponding to an order across 8 store sections and 4 items from each store section.
+We increase the number of workers, carts and customers in the experiment.
+Figure~\ref{fig:throughput:scalability} show the throughput observed.
+While \textsf{sync} exhibits excellent throughput scalability as we increase the number of workers, the throughput of \textsf{async} scales well until three workers and then degrades before roughly stabilizing.
+This is because at three workers, the \texttt{Store\_Section} actors are close to full resource utilization (CPU cores at~88\%), maxing out at four workers and then becoming the bottleneck.

 Despite the queuing effects, \textsf{async} still outperforms \textsf{sync} because of the amount of physical resources being utilized by it, namely 16 cores with intra-transaction parallelism as opposed to 8 cores in sequential execution.
 We did not perform measurements for more than 8 workers, since the hardware does not have enough physical cores to sustain our setting for \textsf{async}.
 Nevertheless, we would expect a crossover with \textsf{sync} as load increases.
 In short, asynchronicity can bring both throughput and latency benefits over a traditional synchronous strategy when load in the database is light to normal and transactions exhibit parallelism.